Computer Science with Visual Computing (BSc)

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.|

-Short projects in year one are followed by a substantial team project in year two, when you will use your new skills and knowledge to design and implement a software system.
-In year three, you will focus on emerging technologies and undertake an individual project centred on your own interests.
+This three-year course begins by introducing basic computing skills and concepts which will underpin the degree.
+Short projects in year one are followed by a substantial team project in year two, when you use new skills and knowledge to design and implement a software system.
+In year three, you focus on emerging technologies and research-led options, and undertake an individual project themed around Visual Computing.

 |Module title||Module code||Credits|